 The theoretical framework is developed from and connected to your review of the knowledge on the topic (the literature review).
 This knowledge is likely how you initially formulated your research problem.
 You reviewed the literature and found gaps in the explanation of some phenomenon.
 The theoretical framework allows you to present the research problem in light of a summary of the literature.

 Your description of the variables of interest in context of the literature review allows the reader to understand the theorized relationships.
 You should begin by describing what is known about your variables, what is known about their relationship, and what can be explained thus far.
-You will investigate other researchers’ theories behind these relationships and identify a theory (or combination of theories) that explains your major research problem.
-Essentially, your goal is to convey to the reader why you think your variables are related and the inclusion of previous research and theories that support your belief are essential to defending your rationale.
-You apply the theory to your problem, and state your hypotheses or predictions regarding potential relationships.
-You tell the reader what you expect to find in your research.
+You will explore other researchers’ theories regarding these relationships and, in doing so, identify a theory (or combination of theories) that best explains your major research problem.
+In particular, your goal is to demonstrate to the reader why you believe your variables are related.
+Furthermore, including previous research and theories that support your perspective is vital in defending your rationale.
+By applying the theory to your problem, you will then state your hypotheses or predictions about potential relationships.
+In doing so, you clarify to the reader what you expect to find in your research.

-There is a link between theoretical framework and quantitative research design.
-The choice of research design is based on the goals of the study and a solid review of the literature.
-Quantitative research design utilizes deductive reasoning, which begins with identifying the theoretical framework that will provide structure and guide the research project.
-The theoretical framework is presented in the early sections of a quantitative research proposal to establish the grounds for the study.
+There is a clear link between the theoretical framework and quantitative research design.
+Specifically, the choice of research design is guided by the goals of the study and a thorough review of the literature.
+In addition, quantitative research design relies on deductive reasoning, which begins with identifying the theoretical framework that will provide structure and direction for the research project.
+Consequently, the theoretical framework is presented early in the quantitative research proposal to establish a solid foundation for the study.

 The theoretical framework will direct the research methods you choose to employ.
 The chosen methodology should provide conclusions that are compatible with the theory.